Dr L Lonsdale

 Associate Professor in Spanish, Fellow of The Queen’s College

 My core research interests are in modern Spanish literature, especially 20th century narrative and theatre.
 My most recent project, on multilingualism and modernity in Spanish and American literature, will be published as a monograph with Palgrave Macmillan later this year.

 Books (monographs, edited volumes, translations):

 Multilingualism and Modernity: Barbarisms in Spanish and American Literature.
-Forthcoming with Palgrave Macmillan (2017).
+London: Palgrave Macmillan, 2018.
+New Comparisons in World Literature.

 The Routledge Companion to Iberian Studies.
 London: Routledge, 2017.
 Co-edited with Javier Muñoz-Basols and Manuel Delgado.